SiliconLabs/wiseconnect/examples/snippets/wlan/select_app/readme.md

 ## Application Build Environment

-The application can be configured to suit your requirements and development environment.

 The application can be configured to suit user requirements and development environment.
 Read through the following sections and make any changes needed.

 In the Project explorer pane, expand the **config** folder and open the ``sl_net_default_values.h`` file.
 Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

 - STA instance related parameters

-	- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+	- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network shall be advertised and Si91X module is connected to it.

   	```c
   	#define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"
   	```

-	- DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the Access point is configured in WPA-PSK/WPA2-PSK security modes.
+	- DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the access point is configured in WPA-PSK/WPA2-PSK security modes.

   	```c
   	#define DEFAULT_WIFI_CLIENT_CREDENTIAL                 "YOUR_AP_PASSPHRASE"
   	```

-	- DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the Access point is configured in WPA/WPA2 or mixed security modes.
+	- DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the access point is configured in WPA/WPA2 or mixed security modes.

   	```c
   	#define DEFAULT_WIFI_CLIENT_SECURITY_TYPE SL_WIFI_WPA2
   	```

 > Note:
-> User can configure default region specific regulatory information using `sl_wifi_region_db_config.h`
+> You can configure default region-specific regulatory information using `sl_wifi_region_db_config.h`.

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.